 First, pour the sugar into a saucepan:

-Mix until the sugar is suspended in the water, which will look cloudy:
+Then add the water; mix until the sugar is suspended in the water, which will look cloudy:

 Then turn on the heat to medium-high, stirring from time to time.
 As the water begins to heat up, the sugar will melt, leaving a nearly clear liquid: